DHTMLX/docs-kanban/docs/api/config/toolbar_locale_config.md

 ### Description

 @short: Optional.
-An object with a custom locale of Toolbar of Kanban
+An object of a custom locale of Toolbar

 :::info
-The **locale** object includes all labels of Toolbar (Kanban) with the corresponding translations
+The **locale** object needs to include all labels of Kanban and Toolbar with the corresponding translations.
 :::

 ### Usage